kskbhat/Silhouette/README.md

 **Bugfixes:**

-* Reduced example runtime in `Silhouette` function to under 10 seconds (for CRAN compliance).
+* Reduced example runtime in `Silhouette` function to under 10 seconds (for CRAN compliance)
-* Renamed `LICENSE.md` to `LICENSE` and removed from `.Rbuildignore`.
+* Renamed `LICENSE.md` to `LICENSE` and removed it from `.Rbuildignore`

 **Improvements:**

-* Added conditional checks for suggested packages (`ppclust`, `blockcluster`) to ensure robust examples.
+* Added conditional checks for suggested packages (`ppclust`, `blockcluster`) to ensure robust examples
-* Enhanced documentation with clearer `.Rd` files and additional examples.
+* Enhanced documentation with clearer `.Rd` files and additional examples

 **Notes:**

-* Addressed CRAN feedback from initial submission of version 0.9.1.
+* Addressed CRAN feedback from initial submission of version 0.9.1
-* No vignettes included yet; planned for future release.
+* No vignettes included yet; planned for future release

----

 ### Version 0.9.1 (2025-05-01) – Initial CRAN Submission

 * Initial release with core functions:
   * `Silhouette`, `softSilhouette`, `extSilhouette`, and `plot.Silhouette`
-* Support for silhouette diagnostics in standard, soft, and multi-way clustering.
+* Support for silhouette diagnostics in standard, soft, and multi-way clustering
-* Comprehensive documentation and examples using the **iris** dataset.
+* Comprehensive documentation and examples using the **iris** dataset
 * **Dependencies:** `dplyr`, `ggplot2`, `ggpubr`, `methods`
 * **Suggested packages:** `ppclust`, `blockcluster`, `knitr`, `rmarkdown`, `testthat`